eludris-community/evangeline/CONTRIBUTING.md

 - style: Changes that do not affect the meaning of the code (added whitespace, formatting, etc)
 - test: Adds or modifies tests
 - deps: Changes to external dependencies (does not include devDependencies, use `dev-deps`)
+- dev-deps: Changes to external developer dependencies (Dependencies that are not required during runtime).

 **Scope**: